pheathtwilio/receipts/README.md

 cp .env.example .env
 ```

-7. Update `.env` with your Firebase credentials:
+7. Update `.env` with your Firebase credentials and allowed users:

 ```
 VITE_FIREBASE_API_KEY=your_api_key